 - Ctrl +Left / Right: Navigate within code word-by-word

-- F2: Go to next syntax error
+- F2: Go to the next syntax error

 - Ctrl + F4 : Close tab.
-I personally don’t use this because I’m too familiar with Alt+F4 to close anything in Windows.
+I don’t use this because I’m too familiar with Alt+F4 to close anything in Windows.

 Search and Replace